kenklabnik/wikipedia-bias-detection/README.md

 # Wikipedia Bias Detection — MayCodePudding

 This project analyzes ideological bias in Wikipedia articles using a custom-trained machine learning pipeline based on expert-labeled political data.
 It removes internal metadata like publisher or article topic to ensure predictions work reliably on scraped Wikipedia content.
-The model is trained exclusively on SG2 (from the BABE corpus) and uses interpretable features derived from the text itself.
+The model is trained on data from the BABE Media Bias Dataset and uses interpretable features derived from the text itself.

 ---